| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 authority.
 This “Peasants’ Revolt” was the first great rebellion of common

-the church, and the government, and vandalized property.
-A preacher, Henry of
+the aristocracy, the church, and the government, and vandalized property.
+A

-Norwich, then raised an army from the indignant population and crushed the
+preacher, Henry of Norwich, then raised an army from the indignant population

 John